hapax/hapax.github.io/assets/simple-physics.md

 The outlines of a coast are jagged curves, typically described by a fractional random walk with Hurst index $H \sim 0.8$.

-(c) Can you think of physical reasons the curve of a coastline might consist of correlated random steps?
+(c) Can you think of physical reasons a coastline might consist of correlated random steps?

 ---